Greenland Disko Bay

 The people of Greenland live along the coast in small towns and settlements – at summer only accessible from the sea.
 Their culture, architecture and living conditions are enriched and limited by the harsh nature of the Arctic.
 On our town visits, you will have opportunities to meet the hospitable Greenlanders and learn more about the Inuit culture.

-Flying in from Kaflavík to the airport of Kangerlussuaq, we embark the ship and head for the colourful town of Sisimiut.
+Flying in from Keflavík or Copenhagen to the airport of Kangerlussuaq, we embark the ship and head for the colourful town of Sisimiut.
 Then further to the small settlement of Qeqertarsuaq on Disko Island.
 Here we can experience the age-old “Kaffemik” tradition in the community house.
 On the southward voyage we visit the calving glacier at Eqip Sermia, the town of Ilulissat, Iceberg Capital of the World, and the settlement Itelleq to experience Inuit hunting culture.
-Back in Kangerlussuaq we disembark Ocean Atlantic and enjoy a bus tour to the Icecap before flying back to Keflavík and Iceland.
+Back in Kangerlussuaq we disembark Ocean Atlantic and enjoy a bus tour to the Icecap before flying back to Keflavík, Iceland or Copenhagen, Denmark.

 Unforgettable experiences await you in Greenland!

-Upon arrival from Keflavík in Iceland, we will be transported to the small port located west of the airport, where our ship, Ocean Atlantic, will be anchored.
-Zodiacs will transfer us the short distance to the ship, where you will be checked in to your outside cabin.
+Upon arrival in Kangerlussuaq in Greenland, we will be transported to the small port located west of the airport, where our ship, Ocean Atlantic, will be anchored.
+Zodiacs will transfer us the short distance to the ship, where you will be checked in to your stateroom.
 After the safety drill, you will enjoy a dinner as Ocean Atlantic ‘sets sail’ through the 160-kilometre Kangerlussuaq fjord.

 Sisimiut, Greenland's second-largest city.